luisc68/icell-store-backend/README.md

 # Express JS Boilerplate

-An basic express boilerplate for APIs
+An basic express boilerplate for APIs, in this case is use for icell-store backend

 ## Requirements